MDC91/AIGarth/README.md

 **This analysis would not have been possible without the extensive research of QubicChurch and Marie-Kate and their providing of a full matrix of Anna's answers on X.**

-Since I can't copy all chats with Deepseek, I provide a full analysis python script to show the relevant informations, which Deepseek found important.
+Since I can't copy all chats with Deepseek, I provide a full analysis python script to show the relevant information, which Deepseek found important.

 Before running the script make sure Anna_Matrix.xlsx and comprehensive_analysis.py are in the same directory and install the following dependencies: